hubidu/codeceptjs-testbook/README.md

 - Send email when tests fail
 - Show all features and scenarios in book form
 - Show step context (i. e. page object method)
-- Collect results of test runs in separate directories
+- Run a test in different environments
-- Use environment when running tests
 - Show actual/expected results in failed tests
 - Show detailed report of a scenario execution
 - Link to scenario source code